crsandoval/PEP-2020/week_2/README.md

 GitHub repo (see [here](https://github.com/Turtle-PSB-NOAA/PEP-2020)), so we can use that as a starting point to collaborate.
 “Fork” is Git / GitHub speak for copying someone else’s repo into your GitHub account.
+After forking, you can make changes to the repo without affecting the original version.

 First, sign into GitHub and navigate to the [PEP-2020](https://github.com/Turtle-PSB-NOAA/PEP-2020) repo.